JeanHugueskab/about-me/README.md

 [<b>Simplon</b>] (www.simplon.co) , 2015

-Simplon is a 6-month training program specialised  Ruby on Rails in France.
-I learned about  Growth Hacking and lean start-up process.
+Simplon is a 6-month training program focused on Ruby on Rails in France.There i learned  the basics of web developement and played with  SoundCloud API Wrapper and  JSON  directory of openfoodfacts.

 #Experience